 Any keyword that's on their list but that's missing from your list is an opportunity for you to build and rank new content.

-Tracking your content's performance over time is crucial to the long-term success of your site for you to.
+Tracking your content's performance over time is crucial to the long-term success of your site.
 It's the only way to determine if all your effort in publishing and promoting your articles is delivering the results that you want.

 Keyword ranking and impressions